 Phenomenology Doctoral Programme

-The program of Phenomenology has been part of the Doctoral School since 1993.
-Its founder was László Tengelyi, professor of our University until 2001, then professor of philosophy until his death at the University of Wuppertal.
-He played a significant role in the contemporary international phenomenological movement.
-The importance of the program is due to the fact that Phenomenology is not only one of the philosophical movements of 20th century, but also the common starting point for the different thinking methods of Continental philosophy.
+The importance of this program is due to the fact that Phenomenology is not only one of the philosophical movements of 20th century, but also the common starting point for the different approaches of Continental philosophy.
 Phenomenology has not only influenced 20th century philosophy in general, but also the human sciences (anthropology, psychology, sociology, etc.).
-The doctoral program of phenomenology has been working together with young scholars (mainly former students of the Program) of the Hungarian Phenomenological Society (founded in 2005), that organizes conferences, workshops and summer universities, and edits a philosophical review (Aspecto) and a book series (Aspecto könyvek) printed by the publishing house L’harmattan-Budapest
+The doctoral program of phenomenology has been working together with young scholars (mainly former students of the Program) of the Hungarian Phenomenological Society (founded in 2005), that organizes conferences, workshops and summer universities, and edits a philosophical review (Aspecto) and a book series (Aspecto books) printed by the publishing house L’Harmattan-Budapest.

 Religious Studies Doctoral Program